deepmedia/Transcoder/README.md

         }).transcode()
 ```

-Take a look at the demo app for a real example or keep reading below for documentation.
+Take a look at the demo app for a complete example.